scitokens/scitokens.github.io/index.md

 ---

 The SciTokens project enables a federated ecosystem for authorization on distributed scientific computing infrastructures.
-For the latest news on adoption of SciTokens, please visit our companion project site at <https://sciauth.org/>.
+For additional information on adoption of SciTokens, please visit our companion project site at <https://sciauth.org/>.

-What's New?
+Project News
 -----------

 * October 2021: [NSF Cybersecurity Summit Workshop on Token-Based Authentication and Authorization](https://sciauth.org/workshop/)